jochenalt/Lisbeth/docs/source/imu.rst

 	:alt: FTDI Adapter to USB

 After pluging in, Sensorconnect should be able to connect to the device with the default baud rate of 115200.
-The following settings have to be done now:

-At 1000Hz we need 916200 baud having in mind that one data packet is 48 bytes:
+Some settings need to be done, at 1000Hz we need 916200 baud having in mind that one data packet is 48 bytes:

 .. image:: /images/Sensorconnect_baudrate.png
 	:width: 500
 	:alt: Setting the baud rate

 As message format coming from the IMU we need ther acceleration, the gyro, and the delta velocity (for the linear acceleration):

 .. image:: /images/Sensorconnect_message_format.png
 	:width: 500
 	:alt: Set the message format

 Finally, we need to define this as startup settings:

 .. image:: /images/Sensorconnect_save_setting.png
 	:width: 500
 	:alt: Save the settings

 And the data streaming should start right away after startup:
 Finally, we need to define this as startup settings:

 .. image:: /images/Sensorconnect_start_streaming.png
 	:width: 500
 	:alt: Start streaming after start